Non-Waiver Provision: Everything You Need to Know

 If you constitute a waiver, you pass on the right to collect damages from a failure of the other party to perform.
 A non waiver provision in a contract simply states that a waive of contractual rights cannot take place unless both parties agree.
 If both parties involved in the agreement sign a waiver for the original conditions of the contract, then their contractual rights can be waived, even with the existence of a non-waiver provision.

 If you need help with a non-waiver provision, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.